Zanjan, Iran: Zanjan bazaar

 Zanjan's bazaar is a public marketplace that started in Agha Mohammadkhan Ghajar-era in 1784 CE, and completed in 1792 CE during the Fath-Ali Shah-era.
 Mosques and a bath were added later.
 This bazaar has 940 shops, which consist of two defined parts, namely Bazaar-e Bala (upper bazaar) and Bazaar-e Paieen (lower bazaar).
 Vendors are organized by their professions and commodities.

 Jameh Mosque of Zanjan

-The central mosque of Zanjan is also known as the Seyyed Mosque (Masjid-e-Seyyed), this was constructed in 1826 during the Qajar-era, by one of Fath-Ali Shah's sons.
+The central mosque of Zanjan is Jameh Mosque of Zanjan, also known as the Seyyed Mosque (Masjid-e-Seyyed), this was constructed in 1826 during the Qajar-era, by one of Fath-Ali Shah's sons.
 This mosque was built in the old area of the city and it's the religious center of Zajan.

 Saltmen museum at Zolfaghari House

 It's built on Imam Street.
 This building holds six naturally preserved human remains called saltmen or “namaki”, which had been discovered in 1993 in the Chehrabad salt mines.
 These remains are originally from Achaemenian-era.